Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: A real data application

-Numerical benefits can be obtained when computing the predictions with compactly supported covariance models.
-Table \ref{tabsApli} reports the percentage of zero entries in the estimated covariance matrices and the time needed for the computation of the Cholesky factor of using the R package \texttt{spam} \citep{Furrer:Sain:2010}.
-The time in seconds is expressed in terms of elapsed time, using the function \emph{system.time} of the R software on a laptop with 4.0 GHz processor and 18 GB of memory.
-It is apparent that the computational saving of both the \( {\cal GW}_{\kappa,\mu, \beta} \) and \( {\cal H}_{\kappa,\mu, \beta,2} \) models with respect to the \( {\cal MT}_{\kappa, \beta} \) model are considerable when performing prediction using both Gaussian and Tukey-$h$ RFs.
+Compactly supported models offer substantial numerical advantages.
+Table~\ref{tabsApli} also reports the percentage of zero entries in the estimated covariance matrices and the time required to compute the Cholesky factor using the \texttt{spam} package \citep{Furrer:Sain:2010}.
+Timing was measured via \texttt{system.time} in \textsf{R} on a 4.0\,GHz machine with 18\,GB RAM.
+Both ${\cal GW}$ and ${\cal H}$ models yield considerable computational savings relative to the Matérn model in both Gaussian and Tukey-$h$ settings.